varya/steroids/_posts/steroids_platform/2013-06-05-updating-components.markdown

 This will check for the latest version and update it if needed.
 The `-g` option sets the update to affect your global Steroids install.

-The Steroids NPM keeps its integrated iOS Simulator automatically updated to the latest version.
+The Steroids NPM keeps its integrated iOS Simulator app automatically updated to the latest version.

 ##Updating Steroids.js in your project